wix/wix-ui/packages/wix-storybook-utils/docs/usage.md

 1. `exampleProps` **optional** object of the same shape as component props used to configure possible prop values (explained below)
 1. `componentWrapper` **optional** function which receives component to be documented and must return a react component.
 Use this if you need more control in preview (some styling, for example).
 1. `exampleImport` **optional** string which will be displayed as example of how documented component should be imported.
 Use this if AutoDocs fails to corretly interpret how component should be imported.
+1. `sections` **optional** but very recommended.
+This is a list of predefined functions (so called, sections) that help construct a consistent documentation page.

 ## Long example